Wide Bay & Burnett 28-day Rainfall Forecast

 50% to 75%

-The hemispheric long wave pattern has been relatively slow moving in recent weeks.
-There are five main troughs.
-Currently the most significant troughs are near the longitudes of the southwest Indian Ocean, Western Australia, New Zealand, South America, and the Atlantic Ocean.
+The hemispheric long wave pattern has been relatively fast moving in recent weeks.
+There are six main troughs.
+Currently the most significant troughs are near the longitudes of the Indian Ocean, Western Australia, eastern Australia, the south Pacific, the southeast Pacific, and the Atlantic Ocean.

-Over Western Australia the strongest cold fronts should occur about 22 September to 26 September, 14 October to 18 October, and 18 October to 22 October.
+Over Western Australia the strongest cold fronts should occur about 5 September to 9 September, 16 September to 20 September, and 26 September to 30 September.

 This forecast is produced by a multi-model ensemble consisting of dynamical atmospheric models, which are forced by the latest observed atmosphere, ocean, land and ice conditions.
 The models are designed to simulate features of the real atmosphere, including the daily movement of long and short wave patterns in the Southern Hemisphere.